Bejou, Minnesota

 Bejou (/ˈbiːʒu/ BEE-zhoo) is a city in Mahnomen County, Minnesota, United States.
-The population was 89 at the 2010 census.
-It is contained wholly within the White Earth Reservation.
+The population was 84 at the 2020 census.
+It is contained wholly within the White Earth Indian Reservation.

 History

 A post office called Bejou has been in operation since 1906.
 Some sources state that the town got its name from a corruption of the French word Bonjour, reasoning that the name is related to the Ojibwe word Boozhoo.
 However, these two words are linguistic false friends, and are not etymologically related.
-The town's name likely comes from the Ojibwe word bizhiw meaning "Lynx", a type of cat indigenous to North America, and one of the doodems of the Ojibwe people.
+The town's name likely comes from the Ojibwe word bizhiw meaning "lynx", a type of cat indigenous to North America, and one of the doodems of the Ojibwe people.